WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/LEDs/index.md

 ![](../Support_Files/LED_Parallel_Circuit_Practical.svg)

-In this case, each resistor is calculated as normal.
-If the LEDs are all roughly the same, then the same resistor can be used.
-To calculate the total current draw, simply add the current from each LED up. as per [Kirchhoff's Current Law](/Hardware/Tutorials/Electronics/Part5/Kirchhoffs_Current_Law/).
+In this case, each resistor is calculated as individual LED circuits.

+If you need to calculate the total current draw, simply add the current from each LED up, as per [Kirchhoff's Current Law](/Hardware/Tutorials/Electronics/Part5/Kirchhoffs_Current_Law/).

 ### Understanding the Failure